An infrared echo from a circumstellar disk in the hydrogen- and helium-poor SN 2024aecx: Spectral line evolution

 \subsection{Carbon Monoxide}

-The CO first overtone band, starting at around 2.3 $\mu$m is tentatively detected in our spectra, starting from around 40 days post peak.
+The CO first overtone band, starting at around 2.3~$\mu$m is tentatively detected in our spectra, starting from around 40 days post peak.
 This feature is ubiquitous in SESNe with late-time observations \citep[e.g.,][]{Hunter2009,Banerjee2018, Rho2021, Shahbandeh2022, Stritzinger2024}.
-The epoch at which CO emerges in SN\,2024aecx is in line with typical SESNe.
-Because of the strong NIR continuum and the lack of spectral coverage redward of the CO first overtone band, it is difficult to estimate the strength of the CO emission.
-Forthcoming JWST data will cover both the CO first overtone, and fundamental bands around 4.6 $\mu$m.
+The epoch at which CO {tentatively} emerges in SN\,2024aecx is in line with typical SESNe.
+Because of the strong NIR continuum and the lack of spectral coverage redward of the CO first overtone band, it is difficult to estimate the strength of the CO emission. {As discussed in the next Section, the IR continuum is most likely from IR echoes much further out in the CSM and not from the inner ejecta where CO forms, so they are most likely unrelated.} Forthcoming JWST data will cover both the CO first overtone, and fundamental bands around 4.6 $\mu$m.